-Since then, we have increased our focus on identifying and preventing First Tier sub-contracting.
-In 2018, and as stated earlier in the report the vast majority of factory visits were unannounced and now include extra processes to spot check that individual products are in production at the agreed location and date, and to highlight any missing products.
+We have continued to focus on identifying and preventing first tier sub-contracting.
+In 2018, and as stated earlier in the report the vast majority of factory visits were unannounced and continue to include extra processes to spot check that individual products are in production at the agreed location and date, and to highlight any missing products.
 Records are investigated to identify any undeclared production units, which are then visited in order to assess working conditions.

 We consider the circumstances and underlying causes of each issue found before taking the appropriate remediation and corrective actions with the Supplier/factory.
-For example, the unit completes the "New Factory Set Up” assessment and approval process and we implement a continuous monitoring programme with the supplier/factory.
-As a result of our increased efforts, in 2017 we uncovered 16 instances of unapproved sub-contracting which led to remediation with 15 suppliers (29 production sites).
+For example, the unit completes the mandatory “New Factory Set Up” assessment and approval process and we implement a continuous monitoring programme with the supplier/factory.
+As a result of our increased efforts, in 2018 we uncovered 11 instances of unapproved sub-contracting which led to remediation with 8 suppliers (11 production sites).

 Supply base risk assessment: We are aware that some production locations carry a higher potential risk of Modern Slavery and Trafficking.
 Key risk factors include: migrant labour (within a country or between countries), a high presence of refugees, young workers (risk of child labour), contract and agency workers, outsourced HR functions and female workers.
 In addition, the security situation and increasing threat of terrorism in some countries makes it more difficult to travel safely in order to conduct visits.
 Turkey, China, India and the UK continued to be rated as the higher risk countries from which we source.
 Overall business with these countries has reduced by 6% since our previous statement.

 We assessed Turkey, China, India, UK and Mauritius as the highest risk areas for modern slavery risk.

-During 2017, our Ethical Team assessed 442 factory audits and conducted 174 audit visits, including 43 in Turkey, 38 in China, 24 in India, 34 in UK and 25 in Romania.
+During 2018, our Ethical Team assessed 421 factory audits and conducted 218 Ethical site visits, including 49 in Turkey, 47 in China, 36 in India, 40 in UK and 36 in Eastern Europe, 10 in Pakistan.

-ETI working Groups and Collaboration:In order to address significant and widespread ethical challenges, we are collaborating with other brands, industry experts, NGO’s and other stakeholders in the following areas:
+ETI working Groups and Collaboration:In order to address significant and widespread ethical challenges, we are collaborating with other brands, industry experts, NGO’s and other stakeholders.
+For example:

 UK Fast Forward Programme: We continue to be a member of the UK Fast Forward Improvement Programme( Download leaflet. )https://www.fastforwarduk.org/), working with other brands under the guidance of David Camp.
-Download leaflet.
 David was the founder of an initiative known as ‘Stronger Together,’ created specifically to tackle the issue of modern slavery in the agricultural and food industry.
 He adapted the same robust audit methodology and approach to apply to all UK-manufacturing factories.

-Business wide operational due diligence: We continue to carry out due diligence and risk assessments across the rest of the business in respect of Goods Not For Resale (GNFR).
+Business wide operational due diligence: We continue to carry out due diligence and risk assessments across the rest of the business in respect of Goods Not for Resale (GNFR).
 Every GNFR relationship has also been assessed and graded according to risk.
 Any supplier of GNFR rated as medium or high risk for the purposes of modern slavery now has our Anti-Slavery and Human Trafficking Policy incorporated into their contract, including an express commitment to comply.

 (A) MODERN SLAVERY GOVERNANCE

-Modern Slavery Working Group: Reporting to the Chief Counsel, and with input and guidance from the Ethical Sourcing Manager, this cross-functional group of senior managers from all River Island operations (DC, stores, HR, GNFR procurement and UK Facilities) focuses on the supply of non-branded products, as well as River Island operations and services.
+Modern Slavery Working Group: Reporting to the General Counsel, and with input and guidance from the Ethical Sourcing Manager, this cross-functional group of senior managers from all River Island operations (DC, stores, HR, GNFR procurement and UK Facilities) focuses on the supply of non-branded products, as well as River Island operations and services.